L. Murugan

-Loganathan Murugan is an Indian politician and advocate currently serving as Minister of State in the Ministry of Fisheries, Animal Husbandry and Dairying and Ministry of Information and Broadcasting.
-On 7 July 2021, he was made a Union Minister of State prior to which he was the state president of the Tamil Nadu unit of the Bharatiya Janata Party.
+Loganathan Murugan (born 29 May 1977) is an Indian politician and advocate currently serving as minister of state in the Minister of State for Parliamentary Affairs, Ministry of Fisheries, Animal Husbandry and Dairying and Ministry of Information and Broadcasting.
+On 7 July 2021, he was made a union minister of state prior to which he was the state president of the Tamil Nadu unit of the Bharatiya Janata Party.

 Personal and early life

-Murugan was born into a Telugu-speaking Arunthathiyar family.
+Murugan was born into a Telugu-speaking, Scheduled Caste Arunthathiyar family.
 He was born to L Varudammal, Loganathan on 29 May 1977 in Konur of Namakkal district of Tamil Nadu.

 Murugan did his law degree at Tamil Nadu Dr. Ambedkar Law College, Chennai and got his master's degree and PhD at University of Madras.
 Inspired by Hindutva ideology during his college days in 1997, he joined the Akhil Bharatiya Vidyarthi Parishad, and later the Rashtriya Swayamsevak Sangh.
 He has practiced law for at least 15 years also serving as the Standing Counsel to the Government of India at Madras High Court.
 As a lawyer He has appeared in various cases on behalf of the BJP.

 He is fluent in English, Tamil and Telugu.

 Political career

 Early political career

 Murugan served as the national general secretary of the scheduled caste (SC) division of the RSS while he was in the RSS.

 In the 2011 Tamil Nadu Assembly elections, he contested from the Rasipuram seat on a BJP ticket but got only 1800 votes.
 He served as the in charge of Kerala for some time.
 He served as the vice-chairman of the National Commission for Scheduled Castes (NCSC) from 2017 to 2020.
 Murugan later resigned his post in the NCSC before one year of his term's end and met senior BJP leaders.

-During the agitations against NEET in Tamil Nadu, Murugan claimed that there were ‘external forces’ in the Suicide of S. Anitha and said that NEET is required.
+During the agitations against NEET in Tamil Nadu, Murugan claimed that there were 'external forces' in the Suicide of S. Anitha and said that NEET is required.
 Murugan claimed that there had been an increase of love jihad in Tamil Nadu in January 2020.

 BJP state president

 On 12 March 2020, he was made chief of the BJP Tamil Nadu unit.
-He is the first from the Arunthathiyar community to hold the post.
+He is the first from the Dalit community to hold the post.

 Murugan was supportive of the Citizenship (Amendment) Act, 2019.
 He was not very close to the leaders of Tamil Nadu BJP but was close with the National BJP leaders.
 Murugan attempted to lead the BJP's Vel Yatra twice in 2020 to build support for Hindutva politics in Tamil Nadu, but was arrested both times.
 Chief Minister of Puducherry V Narayanasamy said Vel yatra is a move by BJP to foment communal disharmony.
-He called the 2020–2021 Indian farmers' protest in Delhi as “false propaganda” in December 2020.
+He called the 2020–2021 Indian farmers' protest in Delhi as "false propaganda" in December 2020.

 He contested the 2021 Tamil Nadu assembly elections from Dharapuram and lost to DMK's N. Kayalvizhi by 1,393 votes.